Ikaw ay Pag-Ibig

-Series overview
+Overview

 Premise

 Nonoy, Angelica, Tinay, and Edison in an unforgettable story about the true meaning of Christmas.
 Although they were born poor, being raised by parents who dearly loved them not only made up for their lack of material things but also inspired courage and compassion among them.
 But the strength of their characters will be put to the test when their parents die in an accident.
 Left to fend for themselves, the four kids were forced to move on with their lives and celebrate Christmas even without their loved ones.
 What trials and adventures are in store for them?